minnature/vite-project/vite-project/README.md

-# React + TypeScript + Vite
+# React + Vite + Netlify

-I created this little project to test `Vite`, `Netlify functions` and also to deploy application to `Netlify`.

-Netlify function is called when clicking the button and the function returns response from [https://yesno.wtf/api](https://yesno.wtf/).
+This project is a small demonstration of using React with Vite.
+It includes a Netlify function triggered by a button click, which fetches a response from the [yesno.wtf API](https://yesno.wtf/).

 ![Kuva1][Kuva1]